Zoological Museum

 Opening hours and arrival

-Groups and individuals are both equally welcome.
-Please contact us beforehand: elainmuseo(at)utu.fi.
+Groups and individuals are both equally welcome to visit the exhibition.
+We ask groups to contact us beforehand: elainmuseo(at)utu.fi.

 Address: Zoological Museum, Yliopistonmäki, 20100 Turku.
-Entrance is in the Natura building, ground floor.
+Entrance is shown in this map.

 Collections